UC SANTA BARBARA

 Biography

-Wolfe received the Outstanding Pedagogy Award from the Society for Cinema and Media Studies in 2011, and is a past recipient of a Distinguished Teaching Award from the UCSB Academic Senate.
-He chaired the Department of Film and Media Studies from 1994 to 1998, during which time plans for the construction of UCSB’s Pollock Theater, the region’s premier public screening venue, were launched.
-He served as Associate Dean of Humanities and Fine Arts in the College of Letters and Science at UCSB from 2003 to 2008.
-A member of the Board of Directors of the Society for Cinema and Media Studies from 2006 to 2009, Wolfe also has been a Rockefeller Fellow at the Wisconsin Center for Film and Theater Research, and has served on the advisory or editorial boards of Quarterly Review of Film and Video, Cinema Journal, and Studies in Documentary Film.
+Wolfe served as Associate Dean of Humanities and Fine Arts in the College of Letters and Science at UCSB from 2003 to 2008, and as the Interim Co-Director of the Carsey Wolf Center in 2015-2016.
+He was a member of the Board of Directors of the Society of Cinema and Media Studies from 2006 to 2009, and has served as a Rockefeller Fellow at the Wisconsin Center for Film and Theater Research, a scholarly advisor to the New York Center for Visual History American Cinema Project, a member of the Advisory Board of the San Francisco Film Festival, and a member of the advisory or editorial boards of Quarterly Review of Film and Video, Journal of Cinema and Media Studies, and Studies in Documentary Film.